-Table 2 explains the adjectival merit ratings that will be used for the Technical Approach and Feasibility Factor and Potential for Transition and Commercialization factor.
+Table 2 explains the adjectival merit ratings that will be used for the Technical Approach and Feasibility Factor.

-TABLE 2- GENERAL I TABLE 2- GENERAL MERIT RATING ASSESSMENTS RATING DESCRIPTION OUTSTANDING Proposal meets requirements and indicates an exceptional approach and understanding of the requirements.
+TABLE 2- GENERAL MERIT RATING ASSESSMENTS RATING DESCRIPTION OUTSTANDING Proposal meets requirements and indicates an exceptional approach and understanding of the requirements.
 Strengths far outweigh any weaknesses.
 Risk of unsuccessful performance is very low.
-GOOD Proposal meets requirements and indicates a thorough approach are understanding of the requirements.
-Proposal contains strengths which outweigh any weaknesses.
+GOOD Proposal meets requirements and indicates a thorough approach and understanding of the requirements.
+Proposal contains strengths, which outweigh any weaknesses.
 Risk of unsuccessful performance is low.
-ACCEPTABLE Proposal meets requirements and indicates an adequate appunderstanding of the requirements.
-Strengths and weakn offsetting or will have little or no impact on contract performant unsuccessful performance is no worse than moderate.
-MARGINAL Proposal does not clearly meet requirements and has not demonstrated adequate approach and understanding of the requirements.
-The has one or more weaknesses which are not offset by strengths unsuccessful performance is high.
-UNACCEPTABLE Proposal does not meet requirements and contains one or modeficiencies.
+ACCEPTABLE Proposal meets requirements and indicates an adequate approach and understanding of the requirements.
+Strengths and weaknesses are offsetting or will have little or no impact on contract performance.
+Risk of unsuccessful performance is no worse than moderate.
+Proposal does not clearly meet requirements and has not demonstrated an adequate approach and understanding of the requirements.
+The proposal has one or more weaknesses, which are not offset by strengths.
+Risk of unsuccessful performance is high.
+UNACCEPTABLE Proposal does not meet requirements and contains one or more deficiencies.
 Proposal is not awardable.

-5.2.1 Evaluation Factor 1.
+5.3 Evaluation Factor 1.
 Technical Approach and Feasibility